-Each applicant has the responsibility to make a good faith effort to utilize every available or potential resource that may reduce his or her need for general assistance (see section 2.2 for definition of "Resources").
-People who refuse or fail to make a good faith effort to secure a potential resource after receiving written notice to do so are disqualified from receiving assistance until they make an effort to secure the resource.
-Applicants are required to prove that they have made a good faith effort to secure the resource (22 M.R.S.A. § 4317).
+Each applicant is responsible to make a good faith effort to utilize every available or potential resource that may reduce his or her need for GA (see Ordinance § 2.2, definition of "Resources").
+Persons who refuse or fail to make a good faith effort to secure a potential resource after receiving written notice to do so are disqualified from receiving assistance until they make an effort to secure the resource.
+Applicants are required to prove that they have made a good faith effort to secure the resource.
+(22 M.R.S. § 4317).

 Minors.
-A minor under the age of 18 who has never married and is applying independently for general assistance and who is pregnant or has a dependent child or children will be eligible to receive general assistance only if the minor is residing in the home of his or her parent, legal guardian or other adult relative, in which case the entire household will be evaluated for eligibility.
+A minor under the age of 18 who has never married and is applying independently for GA and who is pregnant or has a dependent child or children will be eligible to receive GA only if the minor is residing in the home of his or her parent, legal guardian or other adult relative, in which case the entire household will be evaluated for eligibility.
 Exceptions to this limitation on eligibility will be made when:

-- 1) the minor is residing in a foster home, maternity home, or other adult-supervised supportive living arrangement; or - 2) the minor has no living parent or the whereabouts of the both parents are unknown; or - 3) no parent will permit the minor to live in the parent's home; or - 4) the minor has lived apart from both parents for at least one year before the birth of any dependent child; or - 5) the DHHS determines that the physical or emotional health or safety of the minor or the minor's dependent child or children would be jeopardized if the minor and his or her child or children lived with a parent; or - 6) the DHHS determines, in accordance with its regulation, that there is good cause to waive this limitation on eligibility (22 M.R.S.A. § 4309(4)).
+- 1) the minor is residing in a foster home, maternity home, or other adultsupervised supportive living arrangement; or - the minor has no living parent or the whereabouts of both parents are unknown; or - 3) no parent will permit the minor to live in the parent's home; or - the minor has lived apart from both parents for at least one year before the birth of any dependent child; or - 5) the DHHS determines that the physical or emotional health or safety of the minor or the minor's dependent child or children would be jeopardized if the minor and his or her child or children lived with a parent; or - the DHHS determines, in accordance with its regulation, that there is good cause to waive this limitation on eligibility.
+(22 M.R.S. § 4309(4)).

-Any person under the age of 25 who is applying independently from his or her parents for general assistance will be informed that until he or she reaches the age of 25, the applicant's parents are still legally liable for his or her support and the municipality has the right to seek recovery from the parents of the cost of all assistance granted to such a recipient to the extent his or her parents are financially capable of repaying the municipality (22 M.R.S.A. § 4319).
+Any person under the age of 25 who is applying independently from his or her parents for GA will be informed that until he or she reaches the age of 25, the applicant's parents are still legally liable for his or her support and the municipality has the right to seek recovery from the parents of the cost of all assistance granted to such a recipient to the extent his or her parents are financially capable of repaying the municipality.
+(22 M.R.S. § 4319).

-With regard to such application, the municipality may seek verification of the applicant's need for general assistance by contacting his or her parents.
-If the applicant's parents declare a willingness to provide the applicant with his or her basic needs directly, and there is no convincing evidence that the applicant would be jeopardized by relying on his or her parents for basic needs, the administrator may find the applicant not to be in need of general assistance for the reason that his or her needs can be provided by a legally liable relative.
+With regard to such application, the municipality may seek verification of the applicant's need for GA by contacting his or her parents.
+If the applicant's parents declare a willingness to provide the applicant with his or her basic needs directly, and there is no convincing evidence that the applicant would be jeopardized by relying on his or her parents for basic needs, the Administrator may find the applicant not to be in need of GA for the reason that his or her needs can be provided by a legally liable relative.